Jonathan-Chia/portfolio/README.md

 * Useful SQL functions and setups
 * Customer Nearest Neighbor for A/B Testing
 * Customer Lifetime Value
-* Multi-Touch Attribution - Spend Waterfall Curves
+* Improving Multi-Touch Attribution Models with CLV and Waterfall Curves
 * Survival Analysis on Customer Retention
 * Log/Log Elasticity Regression for Pricing Decisions
 * Compositional Regression
-* Why You Should Drop Line Charts and Use Process Behavior Charts
 * Word2Vec for Content-Based Recommender Systems and Product Clustering
 * Bootstrapping and Permutation Tests
 * PCA for feature engineering